-- Faculty advisors are available to help majors and minors design individual patterns of study that reflect students' particular interests and prepare them for work in their chosen fields. - Each semester the Department of Humanities and Religious Studies publishes a booklet describing courses scheduled for the following semester, including seminars in the Liberal Arts Master's Program. - The Humanities Club organizes visits to art galleries, museums, and musical and theatrical events, and provides opportunities for students and faculty with similar interests to meet and exchange ideas.
+- Faculty advisors are available to help majors and minors design individual patterns of study that reflect students' particular interests and prepare them for work in their chosen fields. - Each semester the Department of Humanities and Religious Studies publishes an on-line brochure describing courses scheduled for the following semester, including seminars in the Liberal Arts Master's Program. - The Studia Humanitas Club organizes visits to art galleries, museums, and musical and theatrical events, and provides opportunities for students and faculty with similar interests to meet and exchange ideas.